martin12333/marti-onedrive/Dokumenty/Copilot-Pro Text-Prediction.f8.md

 Copilot-Pro Text-Prediction.f8.md

-# I am switching to Github-Copilot because of better text prediction ... in markdown files (English, Czech).
+# I need text prediction ... in markdown files (especially English, maybe  also Czech).

 # How to cancel the subscription to Copilot-Pro